 You install equipment in serialized build positions on a model to bring the equipment under configuration-management.
-You can install spare parts that do not have an associated equipment record in nonserialized build positions on a model.
+You can install consumable parts that do not have an associated equipment record in nonserialized build positions on a model.
 Nonserialized build positions can be configuration-managed.

-In the Aircraft Hierarchy tab or the Equipment Hierarchy tab, non-serialized build positions are identified in pink in the hierarchy.
+You can specify whether a build position is non-serialized or serialized.
 For example, a fuel pump mounting is a tracked piece of equipment that has a serial number.
 The 12 bolts that secure the pump to the structure are vital to the integrity of the equipment but they are not tracked as serialized parts.
 The 12 bolts are defined as a nonserialized position with a maximum quantity of 12 and a minimum quantity of 12.
 When the piece of equipment is validated, the quantity of bolts installed is evaluated.

 - 1. In the Aircraft application or the Equipment application, select the parent record that is associated with a model and open the Aircraft Hierarchy tab or the Equipment Hierarchy tab. - 2.
 In the As Of Date field, enter the date on which you want to install the piece of equipment. - 3.
 Right-click the node that contains the build position to which you want to install a piece of equipment, select Install/Remove, and specify the piece of equipment. - 4.
-Optional: To install a piece of consumable equipment, right-click a node that is highlighted in pink and select Non-Serialized Build Position. - 5.
-Optional: Specify the associated work order and end item count. - 6.
+Optional: If you are using the Aircraft application, in the As Of Date field, enter the date on which the installation of the piece of equipment occurs. - 5.
+Optional: To install a piece of consumable equipment, right-click a node and select Non-Serialized Build Position. - 6.
+Optional: Specify the associated work order and end item count. - 7.
 Save the record.